Call 2014: Projects

 If your organization is not in the electronic registration system for the FP 7 / HORIZON 2020 and other Programmes i.e. you do not have a 9-digit PIC-number (participant identification code), please register.

-The calls for proposals for projects are now open.
-The deadline is 25 September 2014.
+The calls for proposals for projects are now closed.
+The deadline was 25 September 2014.

 New in 2014: electronic submission of proposals via the Electronic Exchange System of the EU Research & Innovation Participant Portal.
 All necessary documents can be found there.